SloughJE/aerial_straps_classifier/README.md

 | 22                     | 'a'         | Apple          | 21,22          |

 **Explanation**:
 In this example, there are 22 frames in total, and `skip_frames` is set to 5.
 The user is first presented with frame 0 and assigns the label 'Apple'.
 This label is applied to frame 0.
 Next, the user is presented with frame 5 and assigns the label 'Banana'.
 This label is then applied to frames 1 through 5.
 This process continues until the end of the video.
-At the end, the user is presented with the final frame (frame 22) and assigns the label 'Apple'.
+Since the last frame displayed by skipping frames is not the final frame of the video, the user is presented with the final frame (frame 22) and assigns the label 'Apple'.
 This label is then applied to frames 21 and 22.

 These functions make it efficient to label video data for machine learning tasks or other analyses, especially when the videos contain continuous segments with the same characteristics.